IBM-Bluemix/tf-bluemix-loadbalanced-web-servers/README.md

     - Specifically for `public_key` material see ["Generating a new SSH key and adding it to the ssh-agent"](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)) so that your workstation will use the key.
   - `key_label` - a label for the SSH key, a default of `schematics-demo-ssh-key` is supplied.
   - `key_note` - a note for the SSH key, a default of `""` is supplied.
-  - `vlan_name` - The name of the private VLAN that the web servers will be placed in.
+  - `private_vlan_name` - The name of the private VLAN that the web servers will be placed in.
 A default of `private-vlan` is supplied.
+  - `public_vlan_name` - The name of the public VLAN that the web servers will be placed in.
+A default of `publicvlan` is supplied.
-  - `subnet_size` - The size of the subnet for the private VLAN that the web servers will be placed in.
+  - `subnet_size` - The size of the subnet for the public and private VLAN that the web servers will be placed in.
 A default of `16` is supplied.
   - `node_count` - The number of web servers to create and put behind the load balancer.
 A default of `2` is supplied.
   - `web_operating_system` - The OS to install on the web servers -- **WARNING** changing this will likely break the setup of nginx.
 A default of `UBUNTU_LATEST` is supplied.
   - `port` - the port that the load balancer and the web servers will serve traffic on.